moves-rwth/dynasty/README.md

 In general, partitioning can be enabled by adding a switch `--partitioning`.
 Notice that this switch cannot be combined with `--optimality`.

+Below, we provide examples of using the different supported methods for partitioning on the provided case studies.

 #### CEGIS

-Currently has no working implementation for this type of analysis.
+Currently, there is no working implementation for this type of analysis.

 #### Lifting

-TODO: Description
+*TODO: Description*

 ```bash
 python --project examples/grid/ --sketch 4x4grid_sl.templ --constants CMAX=11,T_EXP=10.0,T_SLOW=10.0,T_FAST=0.9 --allowed 4x4grid_sl.allowed --restrictions 4x4grid_sl.restrictions  --properties single.properties --partitioning lift